amazon-archives/aws-developer-workshop/INSTRUCTIONS.md

-1. We should now see the debugger stops at line 17.
+30. We should now see the debugger stops at line 17.
 Observing it closely, we need to make adjustment to line 17 to read from the correct event object properties.
 Make those changes.

 **Hint:** Watch out for the [data types](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number#Examples).

-1. Let&#39;s test it again using the command line this time:
+31. Let's test it again using the command line this time:

 ```
 sam local start-api&